waterhog/gaia_plastics/README.md

 **Intended users**

 We have designed this project so that it is affordable, (relatively) easy to set up, and low maintainence, because we want to engage citizen scientists, teachers, students, anyone with interest.
 But, any individual or organization can build a device and start collecting data.
-Our project is under a General Public License (see below for more information).

 **Authors**